scottjason/js-assess/README.md

+**Test-driven JS practice / assessment by Rebecca Murphey**

+**The repo for this project can be found on her gituhub:** https://github.com/rmurphey/js-assessment

 # A test-driven JS assessment

 This repo includes a set of tests that can be used to assess the skills of